photkosee/geogenius/README.md

 I'm not very good at remembering countries' names and their positions, and I haven't had a chance to work on mapping components in frontend yet.
 That's why I came up with a small project working with mapping components that can help people who has the same issue like me memorize countries better!

+## Feature

+- Clicking on any country on a map to fetch information about that country

 ## Built with

 - [Next.js 14](https://nextjs.org/) - Development environment